 Chris and Rosina have been married for 12 years and have 6 children.
 Chris has a background in Religious education and tertairy chaplaincy, currently he is director of the Life, Marriage and Family Centre for the Catholic Archdiocese of Sydney.
 Rosina has a postgraduate degree in communications and has worked in television and advertising.
 Chris and Rosina have a keen interest in matters concerning marriage and family life in particular the challenges facing families in today’s world.
 They are involved in several initiatives supporting families in Sydney.

 Shawn has a background in a range of areas including pastoral ministry, counselling, community development and organisational consultancy.
 He has qualifications in Theology, Family Therapy and Social Work and is currently completing an MBA.
-Shawn now serves as the Executive Director of Conflict Resolution Service in Canberra.
+Shawn works as an executive director of a community organization in Canberra.
 Branka spent two years following university in Catholic youth ministry; serving both in Sydney and Perth.
 Branka has a professional background in public policy and constitutional law.
 She has worked as a Senior Legal Officer with the Commonwealth Attorney-General’s Department and more recently was a Senior Lawyer with the Truth Justice and Healing Council.
-In January 2016 Branka took up a new role as an Associate with Trinity Law, a Canberra based commercial nd property law firm.
+Branka now works in private practice.
 Shawn and Branka have been married for 16 years and have four children.

 Matt and Cathy Bourke have been living in the Northern Territory for most of their married lives, with all four of their children being born there.
 Their passion is to live a faith-filled family life shared warmly with those around them.
 A recent highlight was their enriching family trip to Philadelphia to participate in the World Meeting of Families.
 They view their family journey, including raising a child with a disability, as a witness to the miracle of God’s love and the rich blessings of marriage, parenthood and friendship.
 Matt currently works as Assistant Principal Religious Education in a Catholic College, while Cathy is finishing off a degree in Social Work.